Eschatologue/CM_wiki/docs/equipment/consumeables/spell-scroll.md

 If the spell is not on your class’s spell list or if you do not have a spellcasting feature, you must make an Ability Check to determine whether you can cast it successfully.
 If you have a spellcasting ability, use that ability for the check.
 If you do not have a spellcasting ability, use Intelligence.

-The DC for this check equals 10 + the spell’s level.
+The DC for this check equals ^^10 + the spell’s level^^.
 On a failed check, the spell disappears from the scroll with no effect.
-On a successful check, you cast the spell as if it were on your class’s spell list, but you still require any material components specified by the spell.
+On a successful check, you cast the spell as if it were on your class’s spell list, but you still require any material components(1) specified by the spell.
+{ .annotate }

+1. If you have an arcane focus or component pouch, you can use it to replace any material components.

 ## Spell Scroll Attributes